 How do you decide what campaigns to work on?

-It involves a number of factors, but first and foremost, I only agree to promote products that I actually like or use.
-If a beauty brand wants to work with me, I request to try the product for at least two weeks before committing to a post about it.
+It involves a number of factors, but first and foremost, I only agree to promote products or brands that I actually like or use.
+If a new brand wants to work with me, I request to try the product for at least two weeks before committing to a post about it.
 For clothing, I have to try it on for quality and fit.
 For food, obviously I have to taste it!